Mbo7682/nova-checker/README.md

 - Send the extracted text to an OpenAI model (default `gpt-4o-mini`) that returns the predicted NOVA category and a short explanation in Danish.

 ## Setup
+1. Deploy the project to [Netlify](https://www.netlify.com/) or run `netlify dev` locally.
-1. Edit `app.js` and replace `"[OPENAI API KEY]"` with your OpenAI API key.
+2. Configure an environment variable `OPENAI_API_KEY` in Netlify containing your OpenAI API key.
-2. Open `index.html` in a browser or serve the folder with any static file server.
+3. Open `index.html` in a browser or serve the folder with any static file server.

 ## Usage
 1. Click **Vælg foto af ingrediensliste** and choose an image file.